dryu99/boonwegig-pub/README.md

   - [ ] handle case where start date time is wack (e.g. in the past)
   - [ ] handle case where artist names are insta tags (can see with prefixed @ symbol)
   - [ ] INSTEAD of coming up with a billion edge cases and trying to support every venue, just pick a select few venues you like and have well formatted posts. in the mid-run, venues who want to buy in will format their posts to work better
-- [ ] do another initial scrape with 1 venue to confirm changes were good
+- [x] do another initial scrape with 1 venue to confirm changes were good
-  - [ ] delete bad data from db first
+  - [x] delete bad data from db first
+- [x] implement instagram id check to avoid redundant scrapes
+  - [x] use cache? or db? prob file cache is good enough?
+  - [ ] fuck how do pinned posts work... (https://www.instagram.com/seendosi/)
+- [ ] figure out db migrations (or how to store create table schemas locally. kysley schema doesnt cover everything e.g. unique constraints)
+  - [ ] maybe add created_at and updated_at to relationship tables
+  - [ ] watch video on migrations
+- [x] clear database and delete the hongdaeff events with 100 artists lmao (cascading?)
+  - actually its fine, we can have wack stuff in our local db. its production that we should clean up first though
+- [x] maybe adjust workflow to handle one post at a time
+- [ ] figure out how to handle hanging async calls (e.g. chatgpt sometimes hangs)
+  - [ ] this seems more like a network issue than chatgpt api... would still be good to have a util function or sth
+- [x] don't persist events (or set as invalid) that have a date in the past
+  - [x] or maybe its okay, since the client just fetches future events
 - [ ] scrape the rest
 - [x] look into imiplementing chatgpt cache so we don't repeat queries on debug (+ testing)
   - [x] do simple one for now where each event link is mapped to its parsed json